-This document covers transitory sources and their emissions that may be located on an Air Force Installation, which include: bulk storage tank cleaning, seasonal equipment, fuel spills, hot mix asphalt plants, concrete batch plants, prescribed burning, wild fires, all sources associated with construction, and all sources associated with site restoration/remediation.
+This document covers transitory sources and their emissions that may be located on an Air Force Installation.
 Any questions concerning this document, calculation methodologies for sources not provided here, or requests for additional information pertaining to Air Force AEIs should be directed to the Air Quality Subject Matter Expert, Air Force Civil Engineer Center (AFCEC), Compliance Technical Support Branch, 250 Donald Goodrich Drive, Building #1650, San Antonio, TX 78226.